KULL-Centre/_2023_Blaabjerg_SSEmb/README.md

     * `model_weights`: Final weights for the SSEmb downstream model trained on the ScanNet data set.
     * `optimizer_weights`: Parameters for the optimizer at time of early-stopping.
     * `msa`: MSAs for the proteins in the ScanNet data set.

-## Execution
-Execute the pipeline using `src/run_pipeline.py`.<br>
-This main script will call other scripts in the `src` directory to train, validate and test the SSEmb model as described in the paper.

 ## Citation
 Please cite:
 XXX